 Beyond the taught curriculum, the English Department provides a rich and varied range of extra-curricular activities and events for all our students.

 Debating – We live in a world where the ability to communicate effectively is of vital importance.
 Debating is a formal method of public communication that can enhance confidence and self-esteem.
 The ability to speak publicly, conveying our thoughts and ideas passionately and coherently, is a valuable tool for private, public and future lives.
-The Towers debating team explores current issues, with a focus on lively discussion, clear presentation and logical argument.
+The Towers debating club explores current issues, with a focus on lively discussion, clear presentation and logical argument.

 Events – The school annually celebrates World Book Day and National Poetry Day, engaging in a wide variety of activities held within the school.
 This includes dressing up as a favourite book character in order to raise money for charity.